AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 #### LVGL Header File and its C++ Implementation

-The user interface has been created in LVGL [REF].
-Add...
+The user interface has been created in LVGL [REF], providing a clear and simplistic design.
+For consistency and a DRY approach, functions were implemented to easily create buttons, sliders, and labels with custom styling attributes provided as parameters.
+The main setup for LVGL and the LCD touch display were acquired from the Demo Examples [REF].
+The general properties and understanding of the LVGL widgets was achieved by experimenting with the LVGL Widget Examples [REF] in source code, and reading its documentation [REF] for further customisations.

 #### Screen Switching Logic